comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ### Commit messages

 When someone commits changes to a local repository, they are asked to (and should!) use a **commit message**.
 A commit message is a brief description that explains what changes were made and why.
-This provides context and clarity for other developers to help team members why changes are made, who made them, to track progress, and to help rollback when changes introduce new problems.
+This provides context and clarity for other developers to help team members understand why changes are made, who made them, to track progress, and to help rollback when changes introduce new problems.

 A good commit message should:
 1. Clearly describe what changes have been made.
 Messages like "Fixed a bug" or "Updated the code" are not good enough.